Shrewsbury Abbey: Organ

-The Abbey has a fine organ, built in 1911 by William Hill and Son.
+The Abbey has an organ, built in 1911 by William Hill and Son.
 It was designed to be on the scale of a cathedral organ, but lack of funds meant the original scheme was not completed.
-Some stops were subsequently added but without completing Hill's original specification.
-Nevertheless, the quality of the Hill organ and the richness of its Edwardian tone still shone through, and the organ was a wonderful and fitting complement to the beauty of this ancient Abbey church.
+Some stops were subsequently added, though Hill's original specification was not completed.
+The organ has an Edwardian tone and serves the Abbey church.

 The console was also in original condition and was unusual for the right side positioning of the swell pedals, and for the sight of stop stubs (7) for the "missing" ranks.
 With the passage of time, the pneumatics became increasingly unreliable and there were also problems with the wind systems.

 A scheme for the organ's renovation and completion was launched in 2011 to appeal for the necessary £400,000 for the scheme to start.
 That appeal was unsuccessful, but replacement of the original blower did greatly improved both the tone and the reliability of the organ.

 After years of fund raising, and many discussions of many different possibilities, a scheme to renovate and complete the organ was finally agreed by the PCC, and work began in March 2020, immediately before the first period of COVID lockdown.
 Work continued through to the summer of 2021, and an opening recital on the newly renovated and completed organ was given in October of that year.

 The organ builder for the scheme was GO Organbuilders, assisted by a number of other specialists.
 The scheme of work involved replacing all the original tubular pneumatic actions with electric pneumatics, cleaning the whole instrument and all its pipework, restoring the choir organ expression box to its original size, lifting reservoirs and blowers to a higher position creating much needed vestry space, adapting and replacing all the wind trunking, and completing Hill's original specification with limited, in-keeping additions.
 The Abbey was grateful to the Rector and Churchwardens of St Bartholomew the Great, London for their generous donation of much of the added pipework and chests.
 The original Hill console was also restored, and electrified, and the two expression box pedals centred.
 The whole project cost £234,000, funded by donations received over a long period of time, and crucially from generous grants from various Trusts.
 The completed Hill organ is now capable of filling the large Abbey space with glorious sound, and has the flexibility needed to accompany the choir, lead congregational singing and be used for teaching and for organ recitals.